Contact information for key programs and services at this installation.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-At the Airman and Family Readiness Center the readiness noncommissioned officer will brief you about what you can expect when you deploy and what the A&FRC can do to help family members cope during your absence.
+At the Military and Family Readiness Center the readiness noncommissioned officer will brief you about what you can expect when you deploy and what the M&FRC can do to help family members cope during your absence.
 Many programs have been established to assist your loved ones, such as Operation Pillowcase/T-shirt which prints a picture of you or your loved ones on a pillow case or a child's t-shirt, and the Hearts Apart program which offers a variety of support and activities for spouses and families when their service member is deployed.

 Pre-deployment briefings are conducted in variety of forums, including: